Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/gm-guide/pirate.md

   - name: "Attack of Opportunity"
     desc: "⬲ "
   - name: "Bravery"
     desc: "  When the pirate rolls a success on a Will save against a [[fear]] effect, they get a critical success instead.
-In addition, anytime they gain the [[frightened|frightened]] condition, reduce its value by 1."
+In addition, anytime they gain the [[rules/conditions.md#Frightened|frightened]] condition, reduce its value by 1."
 abilities_bot:
   - name: "Boarding Action"
     desc: "⬺  The pirate swings on a rope or [[Stride|Strides]], moving up to double their Speed.
 If the pirate boarded or disembarked a boat during this movement, they can make a melee [[Strike]] at the end of their movement that deals one extra damage die on a hit."